 Looking for flashy titles

-There are no “credentials” that truly exist in the home staging industry.
-There is no official organization ruling over the home staging industry.
-There is no official home staging accreditation or certifications in this completely unlicensed field.
+There are no “credentials” that truly exist in the home staging industry and there is no official organization ruling over the home staging industry.
 The letters you see after some home stagers’ names simply come from a particular home staging training institution that advertise them as part of their marketing strategy.
 What you have to do instead – is to look at the stager’s reviews, before and after photos, and real estate knowledge.

 Hiring someone without seeing their work online or in person

 It will significantly raise your chances of success if you select someone to work with who has a presence on the net.
 Because you’re hiring a professional in a visual field, you want to see how they express themselves through their social media tools.
 A professional portfolio with before and after photos is a must.
 How else will you know what kind of results you can expect from a real estate stager?
 If you can’t find a particular home stager’s website or any online proof of their work, you have to ask yourself how serious they are about their business.

 To see our completed staging projects please click here.